CLOSED FOR THE SEASON • Information may be outdated. Add this

 All directors, producers and cast will be admitted to the Sunday night PWFF Awards Ceremony.

 5. All other members of the production team, cast, crew, family or friends who wish to attend the Film Festival must purchase either a Festival Pass or tickets for any individual screenings, events or seminars.

 6. SCREENING COPY POLICY: The SCREENING FORMAT at the Festival this year will be a HIGH RESOLUTION DIGITAL FILE (ProRes Quicktime .MOV or possibly a DCP).
 [Absolutely NO MP4s or other digital files accepted.]

 If an accepted film submit and accepted screening format (HIGH RESOLUTION .MOV file) by the screening copy deadline, then the film will be replaced by an alternate.
 If your film is selected a representative of PWFF will forward details for sending your film via digital file or hard drive.

 TERMS AND CONDITIONS

 As the authorized owner of rights for the submitted film, I accept the conditions described on this entry form.
-If this film is selected for the Playhouse West Film Festival, I grant the Playhouse West Film Foundation, sponsor of the Playhouse West Film Festival (PWFF), rights to publicly exhibit this film during the Film Festival, occurring tentatively on AUGUST 22, 23 & 24, 2014, at the El Portal Theatre in North Hollywood, California.
-I also grant the Playhouse West Film Foundation and the PWFF rights to use my above-mentioned film and any images or photographs thereof in any publicity materials, including posters, flyers, advertisements and programs.
-I will not hold Playhouse West Film Foundation or PWFF 2014 liable for any loss or damage which occurs to the screening copy of the film I deliver to them for use during the Festival.
+If this film is selected for the Playhouse West Film Festival, I grant the Playhouse West Film Foundation, sponsor of the Playhouse West Film Festival (PWFF), rights to publicly exhibit this film during the Film Festival, occurring tentatively on MARCH 24, 25 & 26, 2017, at the El Portal Theatre in North Hollywood, California.
+I also grant the Playhouse West Film Foundation and the PWFF rights to use my above-mentioned film and any video, images or photographs thereof in any publicity materials, including posters, flyers, advertisements and programs.
+I will not hold Playhouse West Film Foundation or PWFF 2017 liable for any loss or damage which occurs to the screening copy of the film I deliver to them for use during the Festival.